DFHack/dfhack/docs/Core.rst

   DFHACK_SOME_VAR=1 ./dfhack

+- ``DFHACK_DISABLE``: if set, DFHack will not initialize, not even to redirect :file:`stdout.txt` or :file:`stderr.txt`.
+This is provided as an alternative to the ``--disable-dfhack`` commandline parameter above for when environment variables are more convenient.

 - ``DFHACK_PORT``: the port to use for the RPC server (used by ``dfhack-run`` and `remotefortressreader` among others) instead of the default ``5000``.
 As with the default, if this port cannot be used, the server is not started.